ahembree/ansible-hms-docker/README.md

 ## Using Authentik

-In order to use Authentik, you must be using the [advanced configuration outlined above](#using-the-advanced-configuration).
+In order to use Authentik, you must be using the [advanced configuration outlined above](#using-the-advanced-configuration) **AND** you must be using SSL as outlined in this project.

 This Authentik installation is based on the [single application](https://goauthentik.io/docs/providers/proxy/forward_auth#single-application) proxy provider configuration.